On Harnessing Idle Compute at the Edge for Foundation Model Training: Introduction

+In our evaluated setting, \sys achieves cloud-comparable per-batch runtime while supporting larger models than edge baselines, reduces per-batch runtime by $4$--$10\times$, and scales to thousands of devices ($2$--$8\times$ more than baselines).
+Within the device-count range where both \sys and the baselines operate (32--512 devices), \sys achieves 4--10$\times$ lower per-batch runtime (Figure~\ref{fig:eval-e2e-lat}).
+Beyond this range, \sys scales to 1,024--8,192 devices---a regime where DTFM's solver exhausts memory and baseline communication architectures cannot amortize per-device overhead.
+We also evaluate the training time impact of device churn with \sys against SOTA edge (SWARM~\cite{swarm} and Asteroid~\cite{asteroid}) and cloud (Bamboo~\cite{bamboo} and Mario~\cite{mario}) methods.
+Our results show that, in our simulated single-failure settings, \sys achieves at least 100x faster recovery than prior methods. \end{tightlist}

-To summarize, \sys enables scalable, accurate, and efficient training of large foundation models on edge devices by addressing the core challenges of memory constraints, communication overhead, and device heterogeneity—delivering cloud-comparable performance in decentralized settings.
+To summarize, \sys enables scalable and efficient training of large foundation models on edge devices by addressing the core challenges of memory constraints, communication overhead, and device heterogeneity, while delivering cloud-comparable per-batch runtime in our evaluated setting.